KeeganBurkart/meditation_app/ios/README.md

 The command builds the app and executes the `MindfulConnectUITests` target.

+## Running the App

+Open `MindfulConnect.xcodeproj` in Xcode and run the **MindfulConnect** scheme on the simulator of your choice.
+The networking layer defaults to `http://localhost:8000` for backend requests.
+Update `APIClient` if your backend runs elsewhere.

 ## Networking Layer

 `APIClient` and the models in `APIModels.swift` provide mocked networking